damo-da/to-mars-and-beyond/README.md

 > The presence of sun is considered in this part.

 #### Setup
-* The Earth, Sun and Mars are all aligned on a straight line.
-This is to reduce all sorts of complications.
-However, this is not the best configuration there can be.
+* The Earth, and the Sun are all aligned on a straight, horizontal line.
+* The rocket is placed on the same line as well, but
+* The rocket's position and velocity are adjusted according to the results from the previous experiment.
+* The rocket is propelled until it reaches a distance from sun equal to Mars's orbit.
+* The position of Mars is adjusted close to the point when the rocket reaches the red planet's orbit.
-* Earth and the Mars are given an initial speed using [fact sheets](http://nssdc.gsfc.nasa.gov/planetary/factsheet/earthfact.html).
+* Earth and the Mars are given an initial speed using [Earth's fact sheet](http://nssdc.gsfc.nasa.gov/planetary/factsheet/earthfact.html) and [Mars's fact sheet](http://nssdc.gsfc.nasa.gov/planetary/factsheet/marsfact.html).

 #### Theory
 It is assumed that the sun's effect is negligible until Earth's lower orbit.
-After leaving the Earth's orbit, this assumption is no longer considererd and all the gravitational pull are considered.
+After leaving the Earth's orbit, this assumption is no longer considered and all the gravitational pull are considered.
 For all of the objects(Earth, Mars, the Sun and the rocket), gravitational pull from all bodies are considered and applied simultaneously.
 As an example, the rocket is pulled by the sun but the same pull is applicable to the sun by the rocket.

 > If just Earth and Sun are placed, the Earth forms a nearly-circualar orbit.